 Skip to content

-The Arcsecond CLI includes a native webcam proxy that lets Arcsecond.local — the self-hosted version of Arcsecond — access USB webcams attached to the host machine.
+The Arcsecond CLI ships a native live-image proxy that lets Arcsecond.local — the self-hosted version of Arcsecond — access USB webcams and all-sky cameras attached to (or visible from) the host machine.

-Docker Desktop on Windows and macOS does not forward USB devices into containers.
-The proxy solves this by running natively on the host (where it has direct USB access) and exposing the camera feeds over HTTP and WebSocket.
-The Arcsecond backend container then reaches the proxy via host.docker.internal.
+Docker Desktop on Windows and macOS does not forward USB devices into containers, and may not have access to host filesystem paths where all-sky software writes its images.
+The proxy solves both: it runs natively on the host, where it has direct USB access and can read local files, and exposes the feeds over HTTP and WebSocket.
+The Arcsecond backend container reaches the proxy via host.docker.internal.

 Installation